VidHarm: A Clip Based Dataset for Harmful Content Detection: Dataset

 \subsection{Data Description}

+The dataset is composed of 3589 non-overlapping 10 second clips taken from 351 film trailers.
 Film trailers were chosen for multiple reasons.
-One such reason reason is that it is illegal to distribute full feature films without holding rights, and acquiring rights is prohibitively expensive and/or difficult.
+One such reason reason is that it is typically illegal to distribute full feature films without holding rights, and acquiring rights is prohibitively expensive and/or difficult.
 Trailers are not subject to such harsh copyright restrictions, and by an agreement with two film distributors we are able to provide free access to their trailers for research purposes.
 Trailers do additionally have multiple features that make them suitable for this works purposes.
 Trailers have less frame-to-frame correlation than full feature film since shots in trailers are typically much shorter than the full-length counterparts.
 This allows a richer dataset to be provided without having to use massive amounts of data, and without having to resort to complicated content mining.
 Furthermore, trailers tend to have a higher frequency of dramatic scenes, this eases some issues with unbalanced data since the data would otherwise risk being extremely unbalanced toward the BT class.

-The dataset contains multiple spoken languages, with the most prominent languages used being Swedish, English, French, and Arabic.
-Subtitles or translations are not provided.
-However, subtitles may exist as hardcoded texts in the video files.
+The distribution of ratings in the dataset is presented in Fig.~\ref{fig:classdistribution}.
+Notably, it can be seen that the full trailers from which the clips are sampled from, closely resembles the Swedish market for trailers, with a skew towards more 15 ratings.
+This skew is likely due to a selection bias whereby trailers more likely to contain harmful content were selected, to get a greater diversity in the rating distribution.
+The dataset is multi-lingual, with an impressive 37 different spoken languages.
+The most common languages used being English, French, Swedish, Spanish, and German.